CD3/gsc/README.md

 	interactive (on|off)      Turn interactive mode on/off.
 	simulate_typing (on|off)  Turn typing simulation mode on/off.
+	keysym (on|off)           Turn keysym mode on/off.
-	pause COUNT               Pause for COUNT tenths of a second ('pause 5' will pause for one half second) after running each command. passthrough               Enable passthrough mode.
-All user input will be passed directly to the terminal until Ctrl-D. stdout (on|off)           Turn stdout of the shell process on/off.
+	passthrough               Enable passthrough mode.
+All user input will be passed directly to the terminal until Ctrl-D. pause COUNT               Pause for COUNT tenths of a second ('pause 5' will pause for one half second) after running each command. stdout (on|off)           Turn stdout of the shell process on/off.
 This allows you to run some commands silently. include "script.sh"       Include the contents of script.sh in this script.

 	Several short versions of each command are supported. int   -> interactive
 	sim   -> simulate_typing
+	key   -> keysym
 	pass  -> passthrough

 	Modes: